+[Regulation 47 amended in Gazette 26 Jun 2007 p.
+3027.]

 48. Representations and warranties

 (1) The user, by entering into a distribution access agreement, represents and warrants to the corporation that —

 (a) it has duly complied, and will up to the termination of the distribution access agreement continuously comply, with all environmental and safety laws with respect to any of its obligations connected with, arising out of or in relation to the Act, these regulations or the distribution access agreement;